-I’ve read thousands upon thousands of comments by Republicans in the 14 months since I founded my page Right Off A Cliff.
+I’ve read thousands upon thousands of comments by Republicans since President Obama was elected.
 Usually what they say doesn’t bother me, because often it’s just ridiculous.
 The thing that does drive me nuts is that about 95% of what they say is completely inaccurate.

 Let me shred some of their Fox News fed rhetoric:

 Obama has been the biggest spending President in history!
 FALSE.
 Year to year spending increases have been less than 1%.
-They’re also at their lowest rate of year to year increases since Eisenhower.
+They’ve also been at their lowest rate of year to year increases since Eisenhower.

 Obama has spent more than all other Presidents in history!
 FALSE.
-On January 20, 2009 our national debt was $10.6 trillion, today it’s $16.7 trillion—for a $6.1 trillion increase.
-For the mathematically challenged, $6.1 trillion is less than $10.6 trillion.
+On January 20, 2009 our national debt was $10.6 trillion, today it’s $19.2 trillion, for a just over $8 trillion increase.
+For the mathematically challenged, $8 trillion is less than $10.6 trillion.
 This also doesn’t factor in the money spent in 2009, which gets tagged to President Obama, was actually passed by Bush.

 *This also doesn’t take into account much of the cost of both the Iraq and Afghanistan wars had not been put on our books by the Bush administration.